-Getting a work permit in Egypt is a long and arduous task.
+Getting a work permit to teach English in Egypt is a long and arduous task.
 Egyptian officialdom can test your patience severely at times.
-There are several rules and restrictions attached to the work visa and if the bureaucracy wants to, they can make life very tough for you.
+There are several rules and restrictions attached to the work visa, and if the bureaucracy wants to, they can make life very tough for you.
 Consequently – though it is strictly not advised – you will find people who have been working for years on a tourist visa.

-This is made easier by the fact that tourist visas are easily renewed and officials rarely check your visa status.
-Employers too are reluctant to enter the complicated maze of paperwork required for approval of work permits.
+This is made easier because tourist visas are easily renewed, and officials rarely check your visa status.
+Employers, too, are reluctant to enter the complicated maze of paperwork required to approve work permits.
 They would rather pay your salary in cash.

 It is practically impossible to get a work permit if your employer is not keen to help you out.
-When you are negotiating your terms of employment, it might be a good idea to tell them about your expectations about their cooperation in getting a work permit.
+When you are negotiating your employment terms, it might be a good idea to tell them about your expectations about their cooperation in getting a work permit.
 But there are other stumbling blocks too.

 The work permit is granted on a quota basis.
-As per this rule, not more than 10 per cent of the workforce in Egypt can be foreign nationals.
+As per this rule, not more than 10 percent of Egypt’s workforce can be foreign nationals.
 So if the quota for the year has already been fulfilled, your application for a work permit will probably be rejected.
 Officials at the Ministry of Manpower who process the application consider several other factors.
 This includes your nationality, whether you have any dependents, if yes, their financial status, the type of work permit required.

 In short, officials have the discretion to apply any kind of criteria regarding your work permit.

-A step-by-step approach to obtaining a work permit is given below:
+A step-by-step approach to obtaining a work permit to teach English in Egypt is given below:

 The list of documents required for your permanent work permit:

 As you can see, the list of documents is long.
-Besides, you have to coordinate with other Government departments as well as your school to get all the necessary documents and approvals.
+Besides, you have to coordinate with other Government departments and your school to get all the necessary documents and approvals.
 This brings more bureaucracy and red tape into play.
 However, if everything goes smoothly and luck is with you, you should get your permanent work permit within two months.

 With the low cost of living in Egypt, you can live very comfortably.
 Unless you are working for an international school, there is not much saving potential.
 However, you will probably save enough to fund your travels within the country.

-If you are particular about living in the centre of the city, to rent a one-bed condo will set you back around $175 with utilities hiking up the bill by another $25.
+If you are particular about living in the city’s center, renting a one-bed condo will set you back around $175, with utilities hiking up the bill by another $25.
 The next step is to fix up your communications.
 This would involve a mobile connection and internet connection.
-Prepaid mobile tariffs are $.001 per minute while a monthly 60 Mbps or More, Unlimited Data, Cable/ADSL internet connection is available for $17 per month.
+Prepaid mobile tariffs are $.001 per minute, while a monthly 60 Mbps or More, Unlimited Data, Cable/ADSL internet connection is available for $17 per month.

-If you want to take a look around the city, the most economical way is to invest in a $12 monthly transport pass.
+If you want to look around the city, the most economical way is to invest in a $12 monthly transport pass.

 You can also compare the cost of living by the price of eating out.
 A meal in an inexpensive restaurant will be just $3, while a meal for two in a mid-range restaurant will set you back by $18.
 If you want to celebrate your arrival in Egypt by sharing a bottle of decent wine with your friends and colleagues, you will have to spend around $10.

 Well, one could write a book on the things to see, do and experience in Egypt.
-There is the Pyramids, the Nile, Sphinx, the Valley of the Kings at Luxor, the Temple of Isis and much more.
+The Pyramids, the Nile, Sphinx, the Valley of the Kings at Luxor, the Temple of Isis, and much more.

-But since you will be in Egypt for at least a year on your teaching contract you have the luxury of time in exploring the country.
+But since you will be in Egypt for at least a year on your teaching contract, you have the luxury of time exploring the country.
 So here is a rather select list of destinations not normally included in the itineraries made for the tourist-in-a-hurry.

-The White Desert, as the Farafra is known, stretches 2.8 kilometres from the western banks of the Nile.
+As the Farafra is known, the White Desert stretches 2.8 kilometers from the western banks of the Nile.
 The stunning desert scenery will leave you thirsting for more.
 At first glance, you would think that there has been a snowfall in the desert as the edges of the rocks are lined with a white powdery substance.
 The explanation is rather prosaic.
 A combination of chalk and limestone has settled on the rocks, giving the White Desert its rather unusual look.

 The monastery of Saint Anthony and the monastery of Saint Paul located in Egypt’s Eastern Desert will tell you the story about the Coptics, the oldest Christian community in the world.
 It is believed that Christians first came to Egypt in the first century AD.
 Soon Christianity took root in Egypt replacing the ancient beliefs.
 Today, Coptics are a minority in the country.